gradiuscypher/screeps/README.md

 ## Next Up
 * tag a building to make sure it doesn't decay, rather than repairing decay
-* source finder function should use distance too
+* better source finder for all creeps, need to make sure the storage is being used, should also consider distance
 * need a better way for miners to track their location rather than just staggered TTLs, need miners to claim a spot and keep it (global memory?)
 * roads
 * walls and rampart automation